 Treatment for Tongue Tie Knoxville, TN

-Knoxville, TN periodontist Dr. Robert Cain provides comprehensive treatment for tongue-tie.
+Knoxville, TN periodontist Dr. Robert Cain offers a frenectomy comprehensive treatment for tongue-tie.
 A frenectomy is a surgical procedure that removes or releases the frenum.
 A standard and relatively quick procedure, Dr. Cain can detach the frenum releasing the mobility of the tongue.

 The frenectomy procedure is done using a state of the art dental laser.
 Laser dentistry minimizes bleeding and swelling and eliminates the need for painful sutures and allows for faster healing times.
 Laser frenectomy allows patients to return to their daily lives almost immediately with minimal discomfort or side effects.
 Request an appointment with Dr. Cain and get your child evaluated for tongue tie.
 A laser frenectomy is a safe, effective, and permanent treatment for tongue tied babies and children.